writethedocs/www/docs/conf/portland/2023/sponsors/prospectus.rst

 Sponsorship spaces
 ------------------

-A quick overview of the important spaces in the "venue":
+A quick overview of the spaces in the venue that are important:

-* The *Main stage* is where the talks happen.
-This is also where Lightning talks will be given.
+* The *main ballroom* is where talks happen.
-* The *Sessions area* is where the Writing Day and Unconference will happen.
+* The *ballroom hallway* is where sponsor booths & swag tables set up.
-* The *Expo area* is where the Job Fair will happen.
-You can chat in text or video directly with attendees.
+* *The unconference room* is across from the main ballroom.
+This is where the Unconference & Job Fair will happen.

 Sponsorship events
 ------------------